How to transfer a grant

 What you need to do if we agree your transfer

-We'll ask you to send us some, or all, of the information listed below to your grants adviser.
+We'll ask you to send us some, or all, of the information listed below to your funding manager.

 What we'll ask you for depends on your circumstances and the type of transfer.
 It may include: